AngelikaModrzejewska/redux-rate-and-like-a-picture/README.md

 ## Used techniques

-* React and Redux library
+* React and Redux library, two reducer functions: one for rates and one for likes
 * React Hooks
 * Sass (npm package bem-css-modules)